ottogroup/penelope/Readme.md

 * `TargetPrincipalForProjectProvider` - contains the method *GetTargetPrincipalForProject*, which provides a target service account to be impersonated for a given project.
 * `PrincipalProvider` - contains the method *GetPrincipalForEmail*, which provides the users principal (containing the user and role bindings) for a given email address.

+### Requirements

+* Go >= 1.14
+* PostgreSQL >= 9.6
+* Google Service Account

+Because Penelope uses the Google Cloud SDK, you first have to set up your local environment to access GCP.
+You need to create a Google service account to authenticate Penelope.
+See [Creating and managing service accounts](https://cloud.google.com/iam/docs/creating-managing-service-accounts) documentation for more details.

 ### Database migrations

 Penelope uses a PostgreSQL database to store the backup state.
 You can find the migrations under the folder `resources/migrations/`.